Spring 2026 Project

 Most of the components used in this project have been used in previous labs, and your C code from the other labs can be reused if that helps.
 The project involves the use of two new elements:

-- the non-volatile memory (EEPROM) on the Arduino
+- The non-volatile memory (EEPROM) on the Arduino

-Both are described below.
+Both of these are described below.

 Which Port Bits to Use